ashleygwilliams/blog-assets/source/_drafts/checklist-for-your-new-open-source-javascript-project.md

 ![Open-source JavaScript](http://i.imgur.com/fIeyz2I.png)

-In this post, I'll synthesize the main lessons really well passed by [Kent C. Dodds](https://twitter.com/kentcdodds) in his series "How to Write an Open Source JavaScript Library".
-Check his course on egghead.io [here](https://egghead.io/series/how-to-write-an-open-source-javascript-library).
+In this post, I'll synthesize the main lessons passed by [Kent C. Dodds](https://twitter.com/kentcdodds) in his series "How to Write an Open Source JavaScript Library".
+Check his course on [egghead.io](https://egghead.io/series/how-to-write-an-open-source-javascript-library).

-After watching that (**excellent**) course, you can use this checklist to quickly refresh your mind and remember of each step you need to do in order to create your next open-source project.
+After watching that (**excellent**) course, you can use this checklist to quickly refresh your mind and remember each step that you need to do in order to create your next open-source project.

 ## Checklist

-1. **Prefer to write a micro-library**.
+- **Prefer to write a micro-library**.
 Benefits:
   - More easy to reason about
   - More easy to test
   - More easy to reuse

-1. **Create a repository for your libray**:
+- **Create a repository for your libray**:
   - Go to your git repository hosting service (here we'll use [GitHub](https://github.com/))
   - Create a new repository
   - Create a README file